donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/shiryaev.jpg" alt="Shiryaev" width="200px"/>

 I love this book.
 It starts with intuitive probability and goes from there.
-It has this unmistakebly Russian flavor to it, but at the same time, it gives enough examples that you do not feel completely lost.
+It has this unmistakebly Russian flavor to it, but at the same time it gives enough examples that you do not feel completely lost.
 If you're more interested in stochastic calculus specifically, this is a good reference:

 **[Brownian Motion and Stochastic Calculus](https://www.amazon.com/Brownian-Stochastic-Calculus-Graduate-Mathematics/dp/0387976558/)**, *Ioannis Karatzas, Steven E. Shreve*